 - Agreeing on parenting/disciplinary skills

-If any of these issues sound like they apply to you, then you may want to consider pursuing premarital counseling.
+If any of these issues sound like they apply to you, then you may want to consider pursuing marriage counseling.

-The purpose of premarital counseling is to provide couples with the necessary tools to live out healthy and secure marriages!
-No two couples are alike, and because of this, we work hard to tailor an approach to premarital counseling that is helpful and effective for you and your significant other.
-Some things that you can expect to get from premarital counseling are:
+The purpose of marriage counseling is to provide couples with the necessary tools to live out healthy and secure marriages!
+No two couples are alike, and because of this, we work hard to tailor an approach to marriage counseling that is helpful and effective for you and your significant other.
+Some things that you can expect to get from marriage counseling are:

 - Strategies for improving communication